LGBTQ retirement issues in the United States: HIV

 As more people continue to live with HIV and AIDS into old age, there are new points brought to light in terms of complications, needs, and services. stigma, especially among older people living with HIV, often affects the quality of life lived.
 It also leads to greater isolation in old age.
 Stigma specifically can lessen quality of life and negatively affect self-image and behaviors, leading to the inability or lack of wanting to disclose HIV status or to seek care.
 There is also an increase in mental illness compared to the general aging population, often associated with the same reasonings along with a lack of specified care.
 Therefore, it is very integral that HIV care is provided in terms of mental health and other services to the affected elderly population at large.
-Administering necessary medications and coverage for such medications and cocktails is a concern and a necessity for the elderly community living with HIV/AIDs, to which there is a disproportionate amount of LGBTQ+ persons.
+Administering necessary medications and coverage for such medications and cocktails is a concern and a necessity for the elderly community living with HIV/AIDs, to which there is a disproportionate number of LGBTQ+ persons.